RockefellerArchiveCenter/processing-manual/processing.md

 - Related materials note [**(DACS 6.3)**](https://saa-ts-dacs.github.io/dacs/06_part_I/07_chapter_06/03_related_archival_materials.html)
     - Indicate the existence and location of archival materials that are closely related to the materials being described by provenance, sphere of activity, or subject matter, either in the same repository, in other repositories, or elsewhere.
     - If there are materials that have a direct and significant connection to those being described by reason of closely shared responsibility or sphere of activity, provide the title, location, and, optionally, the reference number(s) of the related materials and their relationship with the materials being described.
-    - If the materials are available at RAC, a link to the applicable finding aid can be provided.
+    - If the materials are available at RAC, indicate the applicable finding aid.
     - If the materials are available at another repository, a general reference to the repository will suffice.
 - Series-Level or Component-Level notes
     - Always focus all multi-level notes specifically on the level and the material being described.
     - For example, a scope and content note at the Series level should focus only on documenting the content of that given series.
+- Arrangement Map
+  - General notes pertaining to an entire collection can be added at the Top Level of the collection’s Arrangement Map.
+  - Utilizing the arrangement map can help reduce or eliminate data duplication.
+  - Contact Assistant Director for Processing for more information and assistance.
 - Other notes as recommended in Project Vitals.

 ### Step 36 – Revise Accession Record(s)